How to Fix "Not Enough Space to Install macOS Monterey" Error

 5 Best Ways to Fix "Not Enough Space for macOS Monterey" Error

-After checking the storage space, you know which parts are taking up a lot of storage space.
-Now what you need to do is clean them up.
-Here, we have listed the five best ways for you.
+By checking the usage of your Mac storage, you know which parts are taking up the most storage space.
+Now all you need to do is to clean them up.
+Here we have listed the five best ways for you to do so.
 Let's take a look.

 - Click the Manage button above the storage bar to open the Storage Management window.